 Install Oracle Java 8

-It is advised to update your system by copy and pasting the command below.
+It is always advised to update our system prior to beginning any changes.
 Be sure to accept the update by typing Y when asked to continue:

 apt-get update && apt-get upgrade